UselessGuru/UG-Miner/README.md

 The file 'Config\PoolsConfig.json' contains configuration details for the pools.

 A separate section can be added for each pool.
 If a pool is listed in this file, the specific settings will be taken into account.
 If not, the built in default values will be used.
-See 'Data\PoolsConfig-Template.json' for the available pool configuration options and the basic file structure of 'Config\PoolsConfig.json'.

 **Available options**